dustinpfister/blog_posts/_posts/threejs-object-loader.md

 For this demo I am creating a scene object, along with a mesh object, and a point light.
 I am then positioning the point light away from the mesh object and then calling the toJSON method off of the scene object.
 Now for the most part this works fine, but with one little problem it would seem that the change to the position attribute that I made is not being stored into the json data.
 So the way that I had to fix that here when it comes to converting the JSON string back to an object was to get a reference to the point light, and then set the position again.

 The good news here is that if I aim to use the object loader to load one object at a time, and then do something else to position things then this way of creating the json data will work just fine.
 However if I want to create a whole static scene with a bunch of child objects all over the place this presets a problem.
 The good news though is that this is a limitation of the Object3d.toJSON generator and not the parse method of the Object loader.
 When I look at the source code for the Object loader it does look like it will process a key value pair for the position.
 However if the position is key is not there, or if it is there but a matrix key is there then it will not work.
+Also additional good news is that this is not even a problem at all if one is willing to get into how to work with Matrix4 objects as they can be used to store position, rotation, and scale as one array of values.
+It would seem that is what is expected rather than the use of verctor3 objects for position and scale, and Euler objects for rotation.

 ### 1.3 - A load one JSON file Demo